 Pro tip: You can often find coupons for particular stores that can be used to save money on top of Rakuten’s cash-back offer.

-Quick summary: Acorns is a micro saving and investing app that also has a valuable cash-back shopping portal (called Found Money).
+Quick summary: Acorns is a micro saving and investing app that also has a valuable cash-back shopping portal (called Acorns Earn).
 When you shop with retailers that have partnered with Acorns, the cash-back you earn will be invested into mutual funds (you can withdraw your money for free at any time).

-Did you know: Acorns’ Found Money has partnered with sites like Expedia, Airbnb and Uber, so you can save on your travel expenses in addition to your online purchases.
+Did you know: Acorns’ has partnered with sites like Expedia, Airbnb and Uber to offer a cash-back shopping portal (called Acorns Earn), so you can save on your travel expenses in addition to your online purchases.

 Best for: Those who are nervous about dipping their toes into investing.

 Pro tip: If you really want to grow your wealth, investing is the way to do it.
-So don’t just invest the cash-back you save through Found Money — set up Acorns’ popular Round Ups feature, which will automatically invest your spare change.
+So don’t just invest the cash-back you save through Acorns Earn — set up Acorns’ popular Round Ups feature, which will automatically invest your spare change.

 Quick summary: An online cash-back shopping portal similar to Swagbucks.